belitre/kctx-manager/README.md

 `rename` will change the name to a context. __This will only change the name of the context!
 It won't change the name of the cluster or the user in the kubeconfig file.__

-If a context with the same already exists `rename will fail`.
+If a context with the same name already exists `rename` will fail.
 To override the context with the same name use the flag `-f` or `--force`

 ```
 Usage: